Articles on: Image Editing

 Select brush type:

-Erase: remove the objects in the selected area!
+Erase: remove the objects in the selected area

-⚠️ Regenerate brush works only on images generated with Claid AI background generation tools
+Adjust brush works only on images generated with Claid AI background generation tools

-Using Erase
+Erase Brush

 Reapply the operation if needed or download the perfected image already: